kiariendegwa/SDC-Nanodegree-Project-Work/Advanced-lane-detection/AdvancedLaneReport.md

 ---
 ###Writeup / README

 ####1.
 Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.
+[Here](https://github.com/kiariendegwa/SDC_Nano_degree/blob/master/Advanced-lane-detection/AdvancedLaneReport.md)

 You're reading it!
 ###Camera Calibration

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `advanced-Lane-detection.ipynb`).
+The code for this step is contained in the first code cell of the IPython notebook located in "advanced-Lane-detection.ipynb" (The first cell of the notebook).

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.